Mega4349/nixos-configuration/README.md

 # nixos-configuration
-My NixOS configuration using Flakes.
-May or may not work, very scuffed and still a constant work in progress, I'm learning as I go.
+My scuffed NixOS configuration using Flakes.
+May or may not work

 todo:<br>
 	use agenix for secrets<br>